-- 3.78 This Plan includes policy to maintain and monitor the Essex landbanks for land-won sand & gravel, silica sand, and brick clay.
-This will ensure the respective landbanks do not fall below their required levels and will help avoid an over-supply of minerals contrary to the achievement of the minerals supply hierarchy.
-It is considered unnecessary and impractical to maintain separate landbanks for County sub-areas or to distinguish between building sand and concreting aggregates. - 3.79 The Plan maintains a single County-wide landbank of at least 7 years for sand and gravel based on plan provision up to 2029; and also site-specific landbanks of at least 10 years for silica sand (at Martells Quarry, Park Farm, Ardleigh) and at least 25 years for brick clay (to serve both Bulmer Brickfield and Marks Tey, respectively). - 3.80 At 31 December 2011, the combined Essex &Thurrock updated landbank for sand and gravel was 8.3 years.
-If planning permission is secured for the Preferred Sites identified in this Plan, then the permitted landbank will be increased further and rolled-forward. - 3.81 The Plan will be monitored annually and regularly reviewed to ensure that the Essex sand and gravel landbank is maintained to at least 7 years throughout the plan period to 2029.
-This will be monitored through the Annual Monitoring Report and annual Local Aggregate Assessment, which includes a rolling 10 year average assessment of sales.
-In addition a five yearly plan review will be undertaken as part of a "plan, monitor, and manage" approach, or if the landbank shows signs of falling below the 7 years' requirement, whichever comes sooner (see policy IMR1).
-The proposed annual monitoring and commitment to a five yearly review provide sufficient flexibility in the plan, removing the need to plan for further additional resources at the end of the plan period, which may potentially amount to over-provision contrary to the mineral supply hierarchy.
+3.82 The Plan maintains a single County-wide landbank of at least seven years for sand and gravel based on plan provision up to 2029 and also site-specific landbanks of at least ten years for silica sand (at Martells Quarry, Park Farm, Ardleigh) and at least 25 years for brick clay (to serve both Bulmer Brickfield and Marks Tey, respectively).
+It is considered unnecessary and impractical to maintain separate landbanks for County sub-areas or to distinguish between building sand and concreting aggregates, although further monitoring of building sand will be undertaken to establish whether this situation needs to be reviewed.

+3.83 As of 31 December 2011, the combined Essex & Thurrock updated landbank for sand and gravel was 8.3 years.
+Planning permissions secured on the Preferred Sites identified in this Plan will increase the permitted landbank which otherwise decreases through sales of the aggregate.

+3.84 The Plan will be monitored annually and regularly reviewed to ensure that the Essex sand and gravel landbank is maintained to at least seven years throughout the plan period to 2029.
+This will be monitored through the Annual Monitoring Report and annual Local Aggregate Assessment, which includes a rolling ten year average assessment of sand and gravel sales.
+Where the landbank falls below seven years there will be an opportunity to bring Reserve Sites forward for extraction.
+In addition a five yearly plan review will be undertaken as part of a "plan, monitor, and manage" approach, or if the landbank shows signs of falling below the seven years' requirement, whichever comes sooner (see policy IMR1).
+The proposed annual monitoring and the commitment to a five yearly Plan review provides sufficient flexibility in the Plan, removing the need to plan for further additional resources at the end of the plan period which may potentially amount to over-provision contrary to the Minerals Supply Hierarchy.